-them if they would be willing to come down here if she found a local place.
-They said they would.
+them if they would be willing to come down here if she found a local a place.
+They said they would. am maybe have sponsors pay for ked babysitting."

-Boschetti contacted Linda Ferrara of Children's Center of New England day care center.
-"I shared with her the idea to see if it would be possible to do a sevenweek course, one night a week and maybe have sponsors pay for babysitting."
 Ferrara agreed to having the classes at the Center located at 775 Centre of New England Blvd. in Coventry.

+Boschetti contacted Linda Ferrara of Children's Center of

+New England day care center.
+"I shared with her the idea to see if it tee would be possible to do a sevenweek course, one night a week and ir.